Thompson, Werenski share lead at 3M Open at 12 under

 BLAINE, Minn.
+(AP) — Michael Thompson and Richy Werenski maintained their momentum at the 3M Open.

+Tony Finau, fresh off a caddie change, put himself in prime position right behind the leaders at the halfway point of the second-year tournament.

-(AP) — Michael Thompson and Richy Werenski topped the 3M Open leaderboard going onto the weekend, Tony Finau and Talor Gooch climbed within a stroke and stars Brooks Koepka and Tommy Fleetwood struggled again Friday.
+Thompson and Werenski topped the leaderboard at 12 under, Finau and Talor Gooch climbed within a stroke and stars Brooks Koepka and Tommy Fleetwood struggled again Friday at the TPC Twin Cities.

-In warmer and windier conditions on the quiet, spectator-free TPC Twin Cities course, the scores crept up after Werenski led the first-round pack with an 8-under 63.
+In warmer and windier conditions on the quiet, spectator-free course, the scores crept up after Werenski led the first-round pack with an 8-under 63.
 The 24-year-old, who’s winless on the PGA Tour, followed up with a 67.
 Thompson caught him with a 66.

+Finau began the week with longtime swing coach Boyd Summerhays on his bag, having decided to move on from Greg Bodine after faltering in the final round of the Memorial and finishing eighth.

+“My coach knows my game really well.
+We think about golf, I think, very similarly,” Finau said, “and he’s proved to be pretty beneficial these first couple days.”

 Koepka, at the other end of the board, was on the who’s-who list of players to miss the cut.
 The four-time major champion shot a 71 to finish at 1 under, pulling a birdie putt attempt wide right on the 18th that would have extended his stay in Minnesota.